Bamboo kitchen Cabinets

 A kitchen remodel is a big project.
 Find out if bamboo cabinets are right for you.

-- Sustainability - Responsible management, use and production makes bamboo a green product that delivers the look of wood without the environmental impact.
+- Sustainability - Fast renewing ability makes bamboo a green product that delivers the look of wood without the harsh environmental impact.

 - Strength and Durability - When properly treated, bamboo can be as hard as or harder than oak or maple and creates longwearing and sturdy cabinet doors.

-- Elegance and Warmth - Although bamboo kitchen cabinets are most often used in modern kitchen design, darker finishes have a warm glow that softens contemporary settings without sacrificing elegance.
+- Elegance and Warmth - Although light colored bamboo kitchen cabinets are most often used in modern kitchen design, darker finishes have a warm glow that softens contemporary settings without sacrificing elegance.

 - Easy Maintenance - Unlike some hardwoods that require regular oiling to maintain their good looks, bamboo cabinets clean up easily with warm, soapy water and a soft cloth.

-- Transportation Costs - Since bamboo is grown, harvested and processed in Asia, the costs associated with importing the material have an impact on its environmentally friendly status.
+- Transportation Costs - Since bamboo is grown, harvested and processed in Asia, the costs associated with importing the material have an impact on its environmental friendliness and affordability.

 - Scratching - Like all wooden cabinets, bamboo surfaces may scratch with rough treatment.